 - Remove message in Teams (preview): Inappropriate messages may be removed from displaying in Microsoft Teams channels or personal and group chat messages.
 Inappropriate messages that are removed are replaced with a notification that the message has been removed for a policy violation.

 - Escalate for investigation: In the most serious situations, you may need to share communication compliance information with other reviewers in your organization.
 Communication compliance is tightly integrated with other Microsoft Purview features to help you with end-to-end risk resolution.
 Escalating a case for investigation allows you to transfer data and management of the case to Microsoft Purview eDiscovery (Premium). eDiscovery (Premium) provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external investigations.
 It allows legal teams to manage the entire legal hold notification workflow.
 To learn more about eDiscovery (Premium) cases, see Overview of Microsoft Purview eDiscovery (Premium).

 Keeping track and managing compliance issues identified by communication compliance policies spans the entire workflow process.
 As alerts are generated and investigation and remediation actions are implemented, existing policies may need review and updates, and new policies may need to be created.

 - Monitor and report: Use communication compliance dashboard widgets, export logs, and events recorded in the unified audit logs to continually evaluate and improve your compliance posture.

 Ready to get started?

 - For planning information, see Plan for communication compliance.

-- Check out the case study for Contoso and see how they quickly configured a communication compliance policy to monitor for offensive language in Microsoft Teams, Exchange Online, and Yammer communications.
+- Check out the case study for Contoso and see how they quickly configured a communication compliance policy to monitor for inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications.

-- To configure communication compliance for your Microsoft 365 organization, see Configure communication compliance for Microsoft 365.
+- To configure communication compliance for your Microsoft 365 organization, see Configure communication compliance.